ajheller/adt_evaluation/README.md

 arrays that are a collection of vectors.
 By linear algebra convention, vectors in an N-dimensional space are written as Nx1 column vectors, for 3-D often written in inline text as [x y z]^T (the transpose of a row vector).
-By extention, a collection of M 3-D coordinates is written as an [3 x M] array.
+By extension, a collection of M 3-D coordinates is written as an [3 x M] array.
 Transforming those coordinates into spherical harmonics results in a [rank(Y) x M] array, where rank(Y) is the number of spherical harmonics in the basis.